7 Free book writing apps to help you be more creative and productive

 It is a great explanation of why word processors are not designed for writing fiction.

 The key feature of yWriter is that it breaks book writing into chapters and scenes.
 When writing a book, this is a must-have feature.

 It also comes with the ability to build characters and locations.

 2. Manuskript (Free)

 Manuskript is a feature-rich book writing tool.
-It has an outliner, word count, distraction-free mode and a novel assistant to help you develop characters using the snowflake method.
+It has an outliner, word count and distraction-free mode.
+It also a novel assistant to help you.
+With it, you can develop characters using the snowflake method.

-You can also keep track with notes about all your characters, the plot, events and places in your story which could certainly help improve your writing.
+You can also keep track with notes about all your characters, the plot, events and places in your story.
+These tools will certainly help improve your writing.

 It is well worth a try for a new author.

 It has multiple views including book view, code view and preview as well as a WYSIWYG editor.
 It also has a Table of Contents generator with multi-level heading support.

 There is a metadata editor as well as spell check with default and user dictionaries.